appleyuchi/Decision_Tree_Prune/README.md

-This repository is targeted at popular pruning implementions(Continuous updating):
+This repository is targeted at popular pruning implementations(Continuous updating):

 REP:Reduced Error Pruning(finished for ID3)